MonashSmartStructures/ospgrillage/docs/source/rst/APIdoc.rst

 What functions are considered public API?
 ------------------------------------------
+This module comprised of user interface functions to

+This module manages user interface functions and class definitions for the grillage members.

 To put it simply, any functions documented in this API reference page are considered part of *ops-grillage*'s public API.
 There are many more functions which are lower level - these listed functions are the top level functions accessible from classes shown in UML diagram.